Design Review Board Approves TOD Plans, Ground Breaking Slated for Spring 2018

 In Fall 2013, Seattle City Council and Sound Transit unanimously approved the proposed Development Agreement for the Broadway Station sites that will implement some of our neighborhood vision.
-The graphics below highlight our advocacy successes and areas needing further community engagement.
+The graphic below highlights our advocacy successes to date!

 In our December 2013 Community Priorities Survey, we asked the Capitol Hill community to rank areas of advocacy by importance.
 Over 270 neighbors participated:

 A full report of our community survey is included in the Prioritized Community Amenities document, written to assist potential developers in understanding community priorities at the TOD sites.
 The results of our July 2014 follow-up survey to the community can be found HERE and a full report including community comments can be found HERE.